-OLPH School maintains the accreditation standards of the Texas Education Agency (TEA) through the Texas Catholic Conference Education Department (TCCED).
-The school is a member of the National Catholic Education Association (NCEA).
+OLPH School maintains the Texas Education Agency (TEA) accreditation standards through the Texas Catholic Conference Education Department (TCCED).
+The school is a National Catholic Education Association (NCEA) member.

 We are proud to support our students by also providing:

-Academic Interventionists – OLPH Catholic School is blessed to have one full-time and one part-time dedicated employee to help students who need extra educational guidance, including those diagnosed with academic or behavioral issues, such as dyslexia.
+Academic Interventionists – OLPH Catholic School is blessed to have two full-time and one part-time dedicated employees to help students who need extra educational guidance, including those diagnosed with academic or behavioral issues, such as dyslexia.
 The interventionists also administer tests and quizzes to those children whose accommodations require small group administering as well as oral presentation of all tests and quizzes.
-They read and review all testing from school districts as well as doctors that apply to students.
-Both interventionists write, check and support all teachers with the accommodation binders.
+They read and review all testing from school districts as well as physicians that apply to students.
+The interventionists write, check and support all teachers with the accommodation binders.

 Counseling Services - The School Counselor provides comprehensive counseling services to all students through the guidance curriculum, individual student planning, and responsive services.
 The school counselor participates in the intervention team process and works closely with administration to assist students in all grades K3-8 and includes individual short-term counseling, small group counseling, parent/guardian and family consultation and faculty and staff consultation.The counselor consults with teachers, parents and staff to enhance their effectiveness in helping students, works with individuals and small groups of children toward social and emotional growth, and consults with, and trains, teachers, parents and staff regarding children’s needs.
 If necessary, the counselor will refer students and their parents to special programs, specialists, and outside agencies.
 The School Counselor maintains an office in the main school office building.

 Enrichment Courses – In middle school, the daily schedule includes various enrichment courses each semester that students may choose.
 These courses offer a variety of ways for students to explore learning.
-During the 2017-2018 school year, students selected from the following course offerings: Art, Music (recorder ensemble, and hand bells), Student Success Course, Creative Writing, Speech, Health, Community Service, Computer Applications, Computer Literacy, Introduction to Spanish I & II, Mythology, Journalism, and Yearbook.
+During the school year, students can select from the following course offerings: Music (recorder ensemble or hand bells), Student Success Course, Creative Writing, Speech, Health, Catholic Social Teaching, Computer Applications, Boss Club, Computer Literacy, Introduction to Spanish I & II, Mythology, Journalism, and Yearbook.
 These offerings provide students with diverse choices and opportunities to excel in subject areas beyond core curriculum.

 Handbells: An important part of the music ministry in the school is the enrichment choir.
 Regular performance leading the choral selections in liturgical celebrations will be a major component of this course.
 Objectives will include singing in harmonies, combining with instrumental ensembles, and working with hand bells.
 The choir is open for both boys and girls as students will experiment in the soprano-alto-tenor part singing format.
 Occasional performances outside of the school day will be required.